mrAibo/ansible_yacompress/README.md

 ### Parameters

-- `name`: Path to the file or directory to archive or unarchive.
+- `source`: Path to the file or directory to archive or unarchive.
 - `dest`: Destination path for the archive file or unarchiving operation.
 - `format`: (Optional) Specifies the archive format (`tar.gz`, `tar.bz2`, `zip`).
 Automatically detected during unarchiving if not provided.
 - `compression`: (Optional) Compression method to use (`gzip`, `pigz`, `none`).
 Defaults to `none`, which uses the default compression method for the specified format.